 According to Hobbs, the student volunteers are, in general, advanced accounting majors who have taken ECU’s individual income tax course.
 They have attended classes, using materials provided by the IRS, to assist them in identifying and understanding issues they will likely encounter at the VITA center.

 “They have received training on the tax software they will be using,” Hobbs said.
-“They have also taken and passed at least three IRS VITA certification exams.
+“They have also taken and passed three IRS VITA certification exams.
 It is apparent to me that these students are highly motivated to both excel in their profession and to provide assistance, where needed, to their local communities.”